Lahmad22/Group3-TheKnight-sTourProblem/README.md

 3. Run the Script

-file is named knights_tour.py, they can simply run:
+file is named Theknight'sTourProblem.py you can simply run:

 python Theknight'sTourProblem.py

 (or python3 knights_tour.py depending on their setup).